Direct Imaging and Spectroscopy of Extrasolar Planets

 \subsection{Future Science Focuses}

-\textit{The next 5 years: young giant exoplanet atmospheres at $\lambda$ $>$ 5 $\mu$m with JWST} -- JWST will enable the first exploration of directly imaged exoplanet atmospheres at $\lambda$ $>$ 5 $\mu$m.
-Especially past 10 $\mu$m, directly imaged exoplanet as well as brown dwarf atmospheres are almost completely unexplored; the only $>$10 $\mu$m spectra that exist for any substellar object are for a handful of L and T field brown dwarfs from the Spitzer cryogenic mission \citep{Cushing2006}.
+\textit{The next 5 years: young giant exoplanet atmospheres at $\lambda$ $>$ 5 $\mu$m with JWST} -- JWST is already enabling the first exploration of directly imaged exoplanet atmospheres at $\lambda$ $>$ 5 $\mu$m.
+Especially past 10 $\mu$m, directly imaged exoplanet as well as brown dwarf atmospheres are almost completely unexplored.
+Pre-JWST, the only existing $>$10 $\mu$m spectra for any substellar object are for a handful of L and T field brown dwarfs from the Spitzer cryogenic mission \citep{Cushing2006, Suarez2022}.

+The recently-presented JWST/NIRSPEC spectrum for L7, planet-mass companion VHS 1256 b demonstrates JWST's promise for atmospheric characterization \citep{Miles2022}.
+The spectrum reveals numerous molecules -- H$_{\rm 2}$O, CH$_{\rm 4}$, CO, CO$_2$, and K -- at a wide range of wavelengths, including those poorly accessible from the ground.
 The $\sim$10 $\mu$m spectral region is particularly diagnostic of atmospheric properties.
-Silicate emission at 10 $\mu m$ may directly confirm silicate clouds in these atmospheres \citep{Luna2021}, the existence of which has previously been inferred by modeling, but not directly detected.
-Longer wavelengths may also better distinguish between different theoretical models, see e.g.~\citet{Skemer2012} and \citet{Skemer2014}.
-JWST will also potentially detect thermal emission from sub-Jupiter mass planets $>$30 au from their host stars and sub-Saturn mass planets $>$50 au from their host stars \citep{Beichman2010, Carter2021}.
+The presence of silicate emission at 10 $\mu m$ directly confirms silicate clouds in VHS 1256 b's atmosphere \citep{Luna2021, Miles2022}, the existence of which has previously been inferred by modeling, but not directly detected.
+Future observations with JWST will confirm whether this feature (and hence direct evidence for clouds) is commonly found in other directly imaged exoplanet spectra.
+Longer wavelengths may also better distinguish between different theoretical models \citep[e.g.][]{Skemer2012,Skemer2014}.
+JWST may also detect thermal emission from sub-Jupiter mass planets $>$30 au from their host stars and sub-Saturn mass planets beyond $>$50 au \citep{Beichman2010, Carter2021}.

 \textit{The next 5 years: ground-based advances} -- Next-generation extreme AO systems will achieve contrasts capable of detecting young Jupiters and intermediate-aged superjovian-mass planets at Jupiter-like separations.
 Should contrasts at or slightly below 10$^{-7}$ be reached, these new instruments might be capable of providing the first images of planets in reflected light.